-In some cases, especially with adults, orthognathic surgery may be needed to do such things as reconstructing jaws or jawbones.
+In some cases, orthognathic surgery may be needed to reconstruct jaws or remove bone to address severe underbites.
 Such surgery is typically performed in tandem with orthodontic treatment such as braces.

 Jaw surgery, usually performed by maxillofacial or oral surgeons, involves cutting and repositioning segments of the bone in order to restore proper balance and bite relationship.
-In many cases, restored jaws need to be secured with plates, wires or screws while they are heaing.
+In many cases, restored jaws need to be secured with plates, wires orscrews while they are healing.